-Real estate contract disputes are an ever-present feature of Queensland’s property market.
-Some disputes arise from genuine grievances as to what the contract intended but many occur because of a change of mind or change in market conditions after contract signing.
+Real estate contract such as off-the-plan disputes is an ever-present feature of Queensland’s property market.
+Some off-the-plan disputes arise from genuine grievances as to what the contract intended but many occur because of a change of mind or change in market conditions after contract signing.

 Buyers or sellers wishing to enforce transactions must be prepared to face sustained and novel contentions.
 Those that seek an escape route must be armed with all available arguments of which there are usually many.
 See this case as an example.

 Other off-the-plan disputes can arise from settlement delays, compliance issues, outgoings adjustments, interest calculations and due diligence determination.

 Selling and buying off-the-plan always carries the risk that the property will not live up to value expectations come settlement time.

 The management of the inevitable small proportion of contract terminations in any project requires experience and knowledge.
 Understanding contract sensitivity demands technical excellence.

 Marketing of Real Estate is a “service” to which the Australian Consumer Law applies.
 Allegations of this type must be strictly proved, preferably from statements in writing.
 A vague recollection of conversations will usually be insufficient to make out this type of claim.
 See this example of an off-the-plan termination that was unsuccessful.
 And one that was successful.

 A seller who promises benefits in relation to the property it is selling can be held liable if those benefits do not exist as occurred in this example.

 Buyers or sellers who wish to terminate a real estate contract for a house, unit or vacant land – for example by reason of a downturn in the market for the lack of finance available to allow a buyer to complete the purchase – need to enlist an experienced real estate lawyer to investigate termination opportunities.
 This is an example of a seller’s attempted contract termination on technical grounds.